ackertyson/dock-ops/README.md

 `dock -a NAME COMMAND`

-...where `COMMAND` is the `dock-ops` command you would otherwise enter.
+...where `COMMAND` is the DockOps command you would otherwise enter.
 E.g., if you have a MongoDB instance running on a `mongodb` service with a long connection string which you can never remember, you can do: